2026-07-31 · By Podnikio Team

 - Annual financial statements — filed with the National Statistics Institute and Commercial Register

-- Dividend declaration — once per year after financial statements are approved
+- Dividend decisions and declarations — current-year profit becomes distributable after its financial statements are approved

 What about Podnikio?